 After starting a hyper-focused Catholic blog and applying my past skills to the online world, I knew I wanted to turn this online blogging thing into more than just a recap of my life.
 Although I loved sharing about my adventures of motherhood and the new things I was learning, I wanted to turn outward and truly focus on helping other moms.

 Technical things come easily to me.
+I’ve been creating websites since 2008.
+I even got paid to teach others while I was in college.
 I absolutely love tinkering around on my computer, editing graphics, setting up sites or learning new techniques.
 If I could analyze data and create pivot tables in Excel all day long, I wouldn’t mind it one bit.

 December was the month when I came up with the idea of startamomblog.com.
 I remember clearly how this happened.
 My husband woke up at 5:00 am to get ready for work.
 As he was brushing his teeth, I was sitting on the corner of the bathtub and I told him, hey, I’m going to teach other moms how to do this blogging thing.